Corona Mark II Stories

 Road testing the Toyota Corona Mark II Hardtop GSL

-Toyota’s upper-middle-class Corona Mark II was just fully redesigned at the end of January this year, and two new variations have already been added so far.
+Toyota’s upper-middle-class Corona Mark II was just fully redesigned at the end of January this year, and two new variations have already been added to the lineup.
 One is a model with a six-cylinder engine tuned with SU twin carburetors (road impressions in the October issue), and the other is the GSL with EFI (Electronic Fuel Injection, an electronically controlled fuel injection system made by Bosch).
-The EFI output and torque increase from 115ps/6000rpm and 16.0kgm/4000rpm in the regular gasoline GSL to 125ps/5600rpm and 17.0kgm/4000rpm, but the main reason for adopting this EFI system seems to be to control exhaust gases, rather than to increase power.
+In this EFI version, engine output and torque are increased from 115ps/6000rpm and 16.0kgm/4000rpm in the carbureted GSL to 125ps/5600rpm and 17.0kgm/4000rpm, but the main reason for adopting the EFI system seems to be to control exhaust gases, rather than to increase power.

 Toyota Corona Mark II LG (1973)